-How Fast Healthcare Interoperability Resources Positively Impacts Automated Prior Authorizations
+How Fast Healthcare Interoperability Resources (FHIR) Positively Impact Automated Prior Authorizations

-With the insurance industry unrelenting on requirements impacting the prior authorization process, hospitals and practices continue to struggle with a burdensome and redundant pre auth system that has significant operational implications.
+With the insurance industry unrelenting on requirements impacting the prior authorization process, hospitals and practices continue to struggle with a burdensome and redundant pre-authorization system that has significant operational implications.
 But now, with Fast Healthcare Interoperability Resources (FHIR) a viable alternative, advancing the constructive, safe, and secure communications between administrative and clinical information systems for prior authorizations is within reach and will have positive industry-wide implications.

 The Standardized Exchange of Healthcare Information